ricardotavaresit/b7web-vue/README.md

 - Class 33: v-on events with ctrl, shift mouse in Vue JS
 - Class 34: v-model in Vue JS
 - Class 35: v-model object in Vue JS
+- Class 36: v-model.number and v-model.trim in Vue JS

 ## Technologies used
 - VueJS;